Speculative design: Origins and early attempts

 Anti-design and Italian radical design could be considered as ancestors of speculative design.
 However, the format of speculative design as we know it today is derived from the critical design practice.
 Both are connected and use similar approaches.
 Dunne and Raby described critical design as a practice that “uses speculative design proposals to challenge narrow assumptions, preconceptions, and givens about the role products play in everyday life”.
-Critical design is a form of design that uses design tools and process not to solve a problem but to rethink the borders and parameters of a problem from a critical point of view Dunne and Raby explained the term further in their book ‘Design Noir: The Secret Life of Electronic Objects,’ as “Instead of thinking about appearance, user-friendliness or corporate identity, industrial designers could develop design proposals that challenge conventional values”.
+Critical design is a form of design that uses design tools and processes not to solve a problem but to rethink the borders and parameters of a problem from a critical point of view Dunne and Raby explained the term further in their book ‘Design Noir: The Secret Life of Electronic Objects,’ as “Instead of thinking about appearance, user-friendliness or corporate identity, industrial designers could develop design proposals that challenge conventional values”.

 The relationship between speculative design and critical design can be seen from Matt Malpass identification of the current contemporary design practices into three classifications; the first is associative design, the second is speculative design, and the third is critical design.
 Speculative design is a form of critical design that is concerned with future proposals.
 It examines future scenarios to ask the question of “what if?”.

 Some attempts of the Italian radical design can be considered as speculative design.
 For instance, Ettore Sottsass worked on “The planet as a festival” in 1973.
 Speculative design is inspired by the attitude and position of the Italian radical design, yet does not necessarily imitate its format and motivations.